JK2820/my-portfolio/README.md

 ## 📁 How to Use This Repo

-This repository showcases my past projects.
-Live links are provided.
-I can share further details and code samples upon request (where permitted by client agreements).
+This repository showcases a selection of live projects I've worked on.
+**Note:** For some projects, source code cannot be shared due to client confidentiality.
+However, I can provide code samples and project details upon request.

 ---